operator-playground-io/Keycloak-Operator-tile/tutorials/secure-React-application.md

 **Step 1: Perform the following steps described in the tutorials.**

-	- Install the Keycloak operator.
+*  Install the Keycloak operator.

-	- Create an Keycloak cluster.
+*  Create an Keycloak cluster.

-	- Login to Keycloak Admin Console.
+*  Login to Keycloak Admin Console.

-	- Create a realm with name 'myrealm'.
+*  Create a realm with name 'myrealm'.

-	- Create a client with name 'vanilla'.
+*  Create a client with name 'vanilla'.
 Use the following URL: http://##DNS.ip##:30400

+*  Optional: Create 'app-user' role if does not exist.
+Click on Roles, click on Add role button.
+Enter 'app-user' as the name of the new role.

-	- Create an user.
+*  Create an user.
 You will need the user name and password to log in into the application.
+If you have created 'app-user' role, assign it to the new user.
+To do this click on 'Role mappings', select 'app-user' role from the list of available roles and click on 'Add selected'.

 Once you complete the above steps, proceed with following steps to execute the sample application.